 Best Buy (BBY) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the consumer electronics retailer had gained 21.13% in the past month.
-In that same time, the Retail-Wholesale sector gained 6.97%, while the S&P 500 gained 6.66%.
+Heading into today, shares of the consumer electronics retailer had gained 23.93% over the past month, outpacing the Retail-Wholesale sector's gain of 5.2% and the S&P 500's gain of 5.63% in that time.

 Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
 This is expected to be August 25, 2020.
-On that day, BBY is projected to report earnings of $0.98 per share, which would represent a year-over-year decline of 9.26%.
-Meanwhile, our latest consensus estimate is calling for revenue of $9.67 billion, up 1.39% from the prior-year quarter.
+The company is expected to report EPS of $0.98, down 9.26% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $9.67 billion, up 1.39% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.57 per share and revenue of $43.60 billion.
 These totals would mark changes of -8.24% and -0.09%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for BBY.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for BBY.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.86% higher.
-BBY is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 10.86% higher within the past month.
+BBY is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, BBY is holding a Forward P/E ratio of 18.47.
-Its industry sports an average Forward P/E of 17.49, so we one might conclude that BBY is trading at a premium comparatively.
+Investors should also note BBY's current valuation metrics, including its Forward P/E ratio of 19.65.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.92.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 28, which puts it in the top 12% of all 250+ industries.
+This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.